BillyRuffian/roda-proxy/README.md

 end
 ```

 The proxy will always be invoked.
-Headers and body are passed through unmodified in both directions with the exception of `Host` which is rewritten to match the target.
+Headers and body are passed through unmodified in both directions with the exception of `Host` which is rewritten to match the target and `Via` which is created (or appended to if it already exists) to indicate the proxy path.

 Also provided is a conditional proxy: